alexander-hamme/Tadpole-Tracker/README.md

 Current Progress:

-This program runs at ~0.9 seconds / frame on a laptop CPU.
-While still far too slow for real-time analysis, using Java and the DeepLearning4J library has provided a significant time speedup from the Python version of this project, which runs at ~5 seconds a frame.
-Implementing GPU acceleration with CUDA will help it reach at least 20-25 frames per second.
+This program currently runs at 25-30 frames / second on an Nvidia GTX 1070 GPU.
+Using Java with the ND4J and DeepLearning4J libraries has provided a significant time speedup from the Python version of this project, which runs at <20 frames / second on the same computer.

 ![Uh oh, it appears the image  didn't load.
 Please find the proof of concept at /samples/tracking.png in this repositiory.](/sample/tracker.png?raw=true "Proof of Concept")